ibm-cloud-docs/databases-for-postgresql/admin-connecting.md

 # Connecting with `psql`

-You can access your PostgreSQL database directly from a command line client.
-This allows for direct interaction and monitoring of the data structures created within the database.
-This is also useful for testing and monitoring the queries and performance, installing and modifying scripts, and other management activities.
+You can access your PostgreSQL database directly from its command line client, `psql`.
+You can use `psql` for direct interaction and monitoring of the data structures created within the database.
+It is also useful for testing and monitoring the queries and performance, installing and modifying scripts, and other management activities.

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users.

-You have to set the admin password before connecting to the database.
+You have to set the admin password before you use it to connect to the database.
 For more information, see the [Setting the Admin Password](./admin-password.html) page.
 {: .tip}

 ## Installing `psql`